Semantics-Empowered Communication: A Tutorial-cum-Survey: Semantic Similarity Metrics, Datasets, and Toolkits

 \subsubsection{Image Transmission Similarity}

 In the context of image processing, \emph{peak signal-to-noise ratio} (PSNR) \cite{bourtsoulatze2019deep} and \emph{structural similarity index method} (SSIM) \cite{sara2019image} are the most popular metrics for evaluating the image similarity.
 In particular, PSNR is the most widely adopted metric in early SemCom systems \cite{bourtsoulatze2019deep}.
-However, due to estimating absolute errors, PSNR is error-sensitive and sometimes yields perception-inconsistent evaluation results \cite{zhang2015semantic}.
-As a result, it does not sufficiently incorporate the perception characteristics from the human vision perspective.
+However, due to the existence of estimation absolute errors, PSNR is error-sensitive and sometimes yields perception-inconsistent evaluation results \cite{zhang2015semantic}.
+As a result, it can not sufficiently incorporate the perception characteristics from the human vision perspective.

 On the other hand, belonging to a perception-based model, the SSIM is established on the idea that the pixels have strong inter-dependencies especially when they are spatially close.
-By leveraging these dependencies that carry information about the structure of the objects in the visual scene, the SSIM score $\Theta_\text{SSIM}(s,\hat s)$ compares \emph{s} and $\hat s$ in terms of the \textit{luminance}, \textit{contrast} and \textit{structure} \cite{sara2019image} at the pixel level, and can be computed as
+By leveraging these dependencies that carry information about the structure of the objects in the visual scene, the SSIM score $\Theta_\text{SSIM}(s,\hat s)$ compares \emph{s} and $\hat s$ in terms of the \emph{luminance}, \emph{contrast} and \emph{structure} \cite{sara2019image} at the pixel level, and can be computed as

 where the functions $\rho_\text{l}$, $\rho_\text{c}$ and $\rho_\text{s}$ reflect the perceived changes in terms of luminance, contrast, and structural patterns between two images.
 Besides, $\lambda_1$, $\lambda_2$ and $\lambda_3$ denote the exponential coefficients.
-However, the performance of SSIM becomes less effective when it is used to rate amongst blurred and noisy images.
-Henceforth some variants of SSIM, such as 3-SSIM \cite{li2009three}, and FSIM \cite{zhang2011fsim} are also proposed.
+However, the performance of SSIM becomes less effective when it is used to rate blurred and noisy images.
+Henceforth some variants of SSIM, such as 3-SSIM \cite{li2009three} and FSIM \cite{zhang2011fsim} are also proposed.